 Each rug must be examined on its own merit.
 This is especially the case for antique (over 100 years old) rugs.
-For vintage or contemporary rugs, it is useful to keep in mind that certain brands, for instance Persian rugs, carry a premium because of their reputation.
-However, the current market offers a golden opportunity to acquire certain vintage Oriental rugs that for now are highly underestimated.
+For vintage or contemporary rugs, the current market offers a golden opportunity to acquire certain Oriental rugs that for now are highly underestimated.
 In particular, we find that Peshawar rugs are greatly under-valued.
-Sooner or later these rugs will appreciate to their rightful value.
-Vintage Silk rugs are another type of rugs that are presently a great buy.
-A fine silk rug, placed for instance under a small table against the wall or between two chairs, could add so much to an interior.
+Sooner or later these rugs will appreciate.
+Fine vintage silk rugs are also a great buy today, as the new generation has not yet discovered them.

 Admittedly, a new Oriental rug purchased from a store will look fresh, clean, and springy.
 But after a few months, you will be hard-pressed to see the difference with an older Oriental rug that was well-cared for.
 Moreover the first impression a new rug makes can be misleading because the rug is spruced up.
 An oriental rug will show its true quality only after some use.

 Buying a Persian rug of good quality is a significant investment which can run from a couple of thousands to several thousands of dollars.
 It requires therefore careful consideration.
 We can help, contact us.